Wal33D/Processes_N_Pipes-C/README.md

 ## Contributing

 We welcome contributions to the Processes-N-Pipes project!
-Whether it's submitting bug reports, feature requests, or code contributions, please follow our contribution guidelines outlined in the CONTRIBUTING.md file.
+Whether it's submitting bug reports, feature requests, or code contributions.
 ## License

 Processes-N-Pipes is released under the [MIT License](LICENSE).
 Feel free to use it within your own projects.